 Learn More about the history of Transylvania - Take a three days Private Tour of Transylvania starting from Cluj Napoca and learn more about how Transylvania evolved across the centuries and how the mixture of culture created such a beautiful place.

 Discover the wildlife of Transylvania - The Carpathian Mountains are the home of the last large mammals in Europe.
 Thousands of bears, wolves, lynxes, Carpathian chamois, Elks, and over 300 species are currently living in the Carpathians and can be observed in their natural habitat.
 You can ask for a bear tracking tour, wolf tracking tour or bird watching tour, or visit the Libearty Sanctuary from Zarnesti to view the bears in their natural environment.

 Spend the Haloween in Transylvania - For details check our Halloween in Transylvania Tour.

+In order to get to Transylvania, you have to put in your travel schedule an occasion to visit Romania.
 The easiest way to get to Transylvania is by plane.
-You can fly to Otopeni Aeroport (near Bucharest), Romania’s biggest international airport, then drive for three hours to reach Transylvania.
+You can fly to Otopeni Airport (near Bucharest), Romania’s biggest international airport, then drive for three hours to reach Transylvania.

 Besides driving you can reach Transylvania from Bucharest in almost four hours by train to Brasov, or in 50 minutes by plane to Cluj Napoca.